w3c/window-management/additional_explorations.md

 arrangement.
 As the web platform already uses the `Screen` interface to describe a single physical unit of rendering space, it seems natural to follow this convention and work in terms of a multi-`Screen` display environment.

-### Synchronicity

-With potential privacy concerns of exposing new screen and window placement information, new APIs should allow user agents to minimize information exposed without user permission.
-Asynchronous APIs are preferable, allowing the user agent to prompt users for permission or perform asynchronous permission model checks while the script continues processing any logic that does not depend on the result of the permission check.

-Additionally, system window managers themselves often provide asynchronous APIs, and this pattern allows implementers to gather the latest available information without blocking other application processing or requiring a cache.

 ### Changes to `colorDepth` and `pixelDepth`